MartyThornley/plugin-starter/README.md

 # Plugin Starter
 A set of starter files for faster WordPress plugin development.

+This project owes a quick nod of the head to the Plugin Boilerplate project by Tom McFarlin.
+While not a direct fork or reworking of it, that project was a jumping off point and provided some things I liked.
+But it had enough that I thought could be improved upon, that I just started off in my own direction.

+## How to use

+**Install**
+* Create a new plugin folder /wp-content/plugins/my-new-plugin
-To use simply copy the files into your plugins folder and replace the placeholders with version of your plugin's name as described below.
+* Copy the files into your plugin folder
+* Replace the placeholder text with a version of your plugin's name as described below.

-After that, nodify the classes and fucntions as you see fit.
+* Modify the classes and functions as you see fit.

 **Do bulk search and replace for the following in all files**
 * _PLUGIN_TITLE_ 			readable title of plugin "My Plugin Name"